-Rust stains can develop from nails or hair pins that fall in the pool.
+Rust stains can develop from construction fasteners that fall into the pool, but more often come from hair pins, aka bobby pins, or pieces of non-pool toys brought into the water.
 Old water pipes can carry iron into the pool when adding water.
 A reappearing rust spot on a plaster pool can be a rebar tie wire that is too close to the surface.
-Vinyl pools with rusty steel coping, or rusty walls have a larger problem to deal with, beyond the scope of this article.
-Try to locate the source of the rust stain (or any pool stain), to avoid having to retreat the same stains.
+Chlorine products will cause corrosion of steel when placed near to one another.
+Vinyl pools with rusty steel coping, or rusty walls have a larger problem to deal with.

 Wearing proper protective gear, fill up an old tube sock with a granular acid like sodium bisulfate (dry acid) - just your regular pH decreaser.
 You can also use ascorbic acid (vitamin C).
 Add about a cup of dry acid to the sock, and then tie the sock in a knot to keep the acid contained.

 Use your pool pole to position the sock over the stain, holding it in place if the stain is on a vertical wall.
 Depending on the size and age of the rust stain, the dry acid will eat away at the stain in 5-15 minutes.
-Brushing with a stiff brush during and after will help.
+Brushing with a steel bristled pool brush during and after will help.

 If your pool has an overall stain or discoloration, as most do, be aware that beneath the sock, and around the rust stain, you may now have a reverse stain, meaning it may be whiter or brighter than the surrounding areas.
 Check your sock often to strike a balance between rust stain removal and the area around the stain.